bowen-upenn/PersonaMem/README.md

 We create a persona-oriented memory benchmark for LLMs and their agents.
 We aim to evaluate not only if the LLMs can (1) remember the user's persona from long user-AI conversations, but also (2) utilize this memory to generate persona-aligned recommendations and new contents over diverse scenarios.

-## To start the persona-aligned conversation data generation
+## To start the persona-aligned conversation generation

 We allow command-line argparser for the following arguments: